Posts

 Unless the war in Russia ends, the price of our fuel will rise even more.
 Until we can increase our own energy production, it is expected to increase substantially over time.
 This could kill off the electric car industry as we know it!
 Electric cars require a lot of electricity to operate, combined with the high price and availability of “Cobalt” for the manufacture of Lithium Batteries.

-Hydrogen Fuel cells cars could be here sooner than you think ?
+Hydrogen fuel cell cars could be here sooner than you think ?

 Of course, plans are already being set out to build a network of Hydrogen Fuel Cells filling stations.
 These filling stations will start out across London .
 Of course, and then across the whole of the UK.
 In my opinion this will be great news.So these cars will be sold as an alternative to the Lithium-Ion battery cars.
 That are out at the moment and of course the so called dirty oil based fuels.
 Such as petrol and diesel.

-The car is being developed by Hyundai.
-Naturally, the company hope to build over a thousand of these cars by 2015.
-The Hydrogen Fuel cells engine has been developed in many different countries.
-I am very impressed by the work done in Australia at the RMIT University in Melbourne Australia.
-I have linked a video demonstrating how an Hydrogen Fuel cells engine works.
+Hyundai is creating the vehicle.
+Naturally, the company hopes to build over a thousand of these cars by 2015.
+The hydrogen fuel cell engine has been developed in many different countries.
+I am very impressed by the work done in Australia at RMIT University in Melbourne, Australia.
+I have linked a video demonstrating how a hydrogen fuel cell engine works.
 Made by RMIT University…http://www.youtube.com/watch?v=U7_QYTAi1-E

 We all know that eventually fossil fuels will run out.
 Although the timing of this has probably been extended.
 Significantly, by the advent of “Fracking”.
 Both in the USA and here in the UK,(although on a much smaller scale).
 This may have prolonged the life of the combustion engined car .So, that we are all familiar with, or at least be part of the fuels mix in the long run.